|

 1916:

-Words, slogans, sentences, which were selected from daily newspapers and especially from advertisements in them, formed the
+Words, slogans, sentences, which were selected from daily newspapers and especially from advertisements in them, formed

-pencil.
+a pencil.
 I called these poems "arpades".
 It was the beautiful "period of Dada" in which we hated and ridiculed with all our

 hearts the enchasing of our work, the confused looks of wrestlers of the intellect, the titans.
 I interwove the words and